All Episodes

 There it is.

-See the two tents with people sitting there it looks like the most dull family reunion barbecue you've ever been to with old grandpa up there with a microphone telling everybody the way it was when he had to walk through ten inches of snow to get to school every day.
+It looks like the most dull family reunion barbecue you've ever been to with old grandpa up there with a microphone telling everybody the way it was when he had to walk through 10 inches of snow to get to school every day.

-You are worth the wait I have to tell you what is Kerry talking about is there any doubt that if if it wasn't for the invasion of Iraq, you know brilliant strategy by as Bush would say that Saddam right now would not be lobbying studs into Israel, and that uh there'd be an alliance with uh that Basher Assad guy and probably Qaddafi in Libya.
+Rush, is there any doubt that if it wasn't for the invasion of Iraq, you know, brilliant strategery by, as Bush would say, that Saddam right now would not be lobbying scuds into Israel and that there'd be an alliance with that Basher Assad guy and probably Gaddafi in Libya.

-They've been st they've been stepping in it every day.
+They've been stepping in it every day.

 But I want to expand on the point that you're making.